-If you aren't married filing jointly, your limit on contributions to traditional and Roth IRAs is generally the smaller of \$6,000 (\$7,000 if age 50 or older at the end of 2022) or your taxable compensation (defined below).
+If you aren't married filing jointly, your limit on contributions to traditional and Roth IRAs is generally the smaller of \$7,000 (\$8,000 if age 50 or older at the end of 2024) or your taxable compensation (defined below).

-If you are married filing jointly, your contribution limit is generally \$6,000 (\$7,000 if age 50 or older at the end of 2022) and your spouse's contribution limit is \$6,000 (\$7,000 if age 50 or older at the end of 2022) as well.
-But if the combined taxable compensation of both you and your spouse is less than \$12,000 (\$13,000 if one spouse is age 50 or older at the end of 2022; \$14,000 if both spouses are age 50 or older at the end of 2022), see Kay Bailey Hutchison Spousal IRA Limit in Pub.
+If you are married filing jointly, your contribution limit is generally \$7,000 (\$8,000 if age 50 or older at the end of 2024) and your spouse's contribution limit is \$7,000 (\$8,000 if age 50 or older at the end of 2024) as well.
+But if the combined taxable compensation of both you and your spouse is less than \$14,000 (\$15,000 if one spouse is age 50 or older at the end of 2024; \$16,000 if both spouses are age 50 or older at the end of 2024), see Kay Bailey Hutchison Spousal IRA Limit in Pub.
 590-A for special rules.

-This limit doesn't apply to employer contributions to a SEP or SIMPLE IRA.
+This limit doesn't apply to employer contributions to a traditional SEP, traditional SIMPLE, Roth SEP, or Roth SIMPLE IRA.

 Note.
-Rollovers, Roth IRA conversions, Roth IRA rollovers from qualified retirement plans, and repayments of qualified disaster distributions, qualified reservist distributions, and qualified birth or adoption distributions don't affect your contribution limit.
+Rollovers, Roth IRA conversions, Roth IRA rollovers from qualified retirement plans, and repayments of qualified reservist distributions, qualified disaster distributions (also known as qualified disaster recovery distributions), qualified birth or adoption distributions, emergency personal expense distributions, domestic abuse distributions, and terminal illness distributions don't affect your contribution limit.

-The amount you can contribute to a Roth IRA may also be limited by your modified AGI (see Contributions, CAUTION earlier, and the Maximum Roth IRA Contribution Worksheet).
+The amount you can contribute to a Roth IRA may also be limited by your modified AGI (see CAUTION Contributions, earlier, and the Maximum Roth IRA Contribution Worksheet).

 Difficulty of care payments.
-For contributions for 2022, you may elect to increase the nondeductible IRA contribution limit by some or all of the amount of difficulty of care payments, which are a type of qualified foster care payment, received.
-For details, see 2022 Pub.
+For contributions for 2024, you may elect to increase the nondeductible IRA contribution limit by some or all of the amount of difficulty of care payments, which are a type of qualified foster care payment, received.
+For details, see 2024 Pub.
 590-A.

 Taxable compensation.
-Taxable compensation includes the
+Taxable compensation includes the following.

 - Wages, salaries, tips, etc. If you received a distribution from a nonqualified deferred compensation plan or nongovernmental section 457 plan that is included in box 1 of Form W-2 or in box 1 of Form 1099-NEC, don't include that distribution in taxable compensation.
 The distribution should be shown in (a) box 11 of Form W-2, (b) box 12 of Form W-2 with code Z, or (c) box 14 of Form 1099-MISC.
 If it isn't, contact your employer for the amount of the distribution. - Nontaxable combat pay if you were a member of the U.S. Armed Forces. - Self-employment income.
-If you are self-employed (a sole proprietor or a partner), taxable compensation is your net earnings from your trade or business (provided your personal services are a material income-producing factor) reduced by your deduction for contributions made on your behalf to retirement plans and the deductible part of your self-employment - · Alimony and separate maintenance pursuant to a divorce or separation agreement entered into before January 1, 2019, unless that agreement was changed after December 31, 2018, to expressly provide that alimony received isn't included in the recipient's income. - Certain non-tuition fellowship and stipend payments.
+If you are self-employed (a sole proprietor or a partner), taxable compensation is your net earnings from your trade or business (provided your personal services are a material income-producing factor) reduced by your deduction for contributions made on your behalf to retirement plans and the deductible part of your self-employment tax. - Alimony and separate maintenance pursuant to a divorce or separation agreement entered into before January 1, 2019, unless that agreement was changed after December 31, 2018, to expressly provide that alimony received isn't included in the recipient's income.

+Certain non-tuition fellowship and stipend payments.
 For details, see Pub.
 590-A.